 Pupils should explore falling objects and raise questions about the effects of air resistance.
 They should explore the effects of air resistance by observing how different objects such as parachutes and sycamore seeds fall.
-They should experience forces that make things begin to move, get faster or slow down.
-Pupils should explore the effects of friction on movement and find out how it slows or stops moving objects, for example, by observing the effects of a brake on a bicycle wheel.
+They should explore the effects of friction on movement and find out how it slows or stops moving objects, for example, by observing the effects of a brake on a bicycle wheel.
 Pupils should explore the effects of levers, pulleys and simple machines on movement.
 Pupils might find out how scientists such as Galileo Galilei and Isaac Newton helped to develop the theory of gravitation.